ga4gh/data-repository-service-schemas/README.md

 The API is split into two sections:

-* **data object management**, which enables the creation, updating, deletion, versioning, and unique identification of files and data bundles (flat collections of files); and
+* **Data Object management**, which enables the creation, updating, deletion, versioning, and unique identification of files and data bundles (flat collections of files); and
-* **data object querying**, which can locate data objects across different cloud environments and DOS implementations.
+* **Data Object querying**, which can locate data objects across different cloud environments and DOS implementations.

 ## Getting started